 How Orion Health can help?

-Orion Health’s Orchestral Intelligence is a platform that aggregates many types of health data from both traditional and non-traditional sources in one rich repository.
+Orion Health’s Orchestral Health Intelligence Platform is a platform that aggregates many types of health data from both traditional and non-traditional sources in one rich repository.
 This aggregated data coupled with intelligent machine learning can draw on information from entire populations to treat and manage a person’s health.
 Our virtual care solution allows clinicians to provide care when it is needed the most.